Chinese leader calls for 'smooth' Kim-Trump talks

 Xi voiced hope that the talks will lead to "substantial progress" in the denuclearisation of the Korean peninsula and toward the normalisation of relations between the countries involved.

-The peninsula faces "an important opportunity for easing tension" and called on all sides to be "patient and cautious", the Chinese leader said.
+The peninsula faces "an important opportunity for easing tension" and all sides should be "patient and cautious", the Chinese leader said.

 Xi said China is willing to work with the international community to promote Beijing's "dual-track approach" along with "helpful proposals from all sides".

-China has called for a "dual-track" of committing to denuclearisation while establishing a peace mechanism.
+China has called for a dual framework of committing to denuclearisation while establishing a peace mechanism.
 It has also proposed a "suspension-for-suspension" plan in which the United States, South Korea and Japan freeze military drills in return for North Korea halting its nuclear and missile tests.

 "As long as all parties can focus on the fundamental goal of denuclearisation, peace and stability, the Korean peninsula will finally usher in the spring, when ice will thaw and flowers will bloom," Xi said.